-Anomalocaris is an extinct marine arthropod from the Cambrian period.
-It has an unusual morphology that includes interleaving lobes along the side of its body, stalked compound eyes, a circular plate-rimmed mouth and a pair of distinctive grasping forelimb.
+Anomalocaris's unusual morphology includes interleaving lobes along the side of its body, stalked compound eyes, a circular plate-rimmed mouth and a pair of distinctive grasping forelimbs (Daley, Edgecombe, 2014),

-Anomalocaris was first discovered in the famous Burgess Shale of Canada.
-Various fossils were originally thought to be those ofdifferent creatures but further examination revealed that the separate parts actually belonged to one large creature – Anomalocaris.
-It soon became clear that Anomalocaris was probably a highly maneuverable arthropod with excellent vision and an ability to attack and hold prey.
+Disembodied parts of a species of Anomalocaris were discovered in the Burgess Shale deposits of British Columbia, Canada and they were initially thought to be the remains of several different creatures.
+Subsequent finds however revealed that the separate parts belonged to one large creature – Anomalocaris (Whittington, Briggs, 1985).
+It soon became clear that Anomalocaris was probably a highly manoeuverable creature with excellent vision and an ability to attack and hold prey.

-Anomalocaris is believed to be one of the planet's earliest apex predators and for the time period it was a true giant, reaching lengths of up to one metre.
-There is still debate about whether the protective shell structures of many Cambrian organisms evolved as a response to predation or had other causal factors.
-What is clear though, is that hardened body parts and predators both appeared at around the same time during the Cambrian period.
+There is still debate about whether the protective shell-like structures of many Cambrian organisms evolved as a response to predation from creatures like Anomalocaris or whether it had other causal factors.
+What is clear though, is that hardened body parts and complex predation both appeared at around the same time during the Cambrian period.

 With thanks to Dr Jean-Bernard Caron for assistance with anatomical detail.